Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Source catalogues

 \subsection{Massive black hole binaries}

 In this work, we make use of the population catalogs employed in \citet{Bonetti_MBHB} in the context of the LISA mission.
-The co-evolution of massive black holes (MBHs) and their host galaxies is simulated using the semi-analytical model of \citet{Barausse_SAM}, with improvements from subsequent studies.
+The coevolution of massive black holes (MBHs) and their host galaxies is simulated using the semi-analytical model of \citet{Barausse_SAM}, with improvements from subsequent studies.
 For the birth mechanism of the MBHs, two different prescriptions are adopted \cite{Klein_MBHB}.
 In the light-seed (LS) scenario, the MBH seeds are remnants of population-III stars at high redshift ($z \sim 15-20$), and they populate the center of the most massive halos only.
 In contrast, the heavy-seed (HS) model generates MBH seeds through the collapse of proto-galactic discs caused by bar instabilities, resulting in seeds that are already massive at high redshift.

 We employ two catalogs, corresponding to the HS and LS models, which are characterized by different mass function.
 Basically, for the LS model the bulk of the population is concentrated at high redshift (up to $\sim$ 20) with the low mass end reaching $\sim \SI{10^{2}}{\solarmass}$.
 Given the very low mass, the rest-frame GW frequency can be as high as $\SI{10^{-2}}{\hertz}$.
 In the HS scenario, the mass function is more sharply peaked at values around $\SI{10^4-10^5}{\solarmass}$ at moderately high redshift ($z < 10$).
 In order to adequately cover the measurement frequency band of $\mu$Ares, the MBHB population in both catalogs extends down to $\sim \SI{10^{-6}}{\hertz}$ in orbital frequency.
 The eccentricity is set to zero and spins are assumed to be aligned.
+We will comment more on these assumptions in Sec.~\ref{sec:caveats}.